Mid-Atlantic Leadership Conference 2025

 Saturday, April 5: Breakfast will begin at 8:00am at the Wanamaker Building.
 Programming will begin at 9:00am and run until 6:15pm.
 Lunch will be on your own.
 Conference attendees are invited to attend a nearby party with the Philadelphia burner community.

 Sunday, April 6: Breakfast will begin at 9:00am.
 Programming will begin at 10:00am and run until 1:30pm.
-Participants are encouraged to check out the Philadelphia Maker Faire Sunday afternoon.
+Participants are encouraged to connect with a global community through a party at the Portal and check out the Philadelphia Maker Faire Sunday afternoon.

 MALC 2018 at Creative Labs in Baltimore, MD